 In some procedures, such as hysterectomies, robotic surgery is being promoted and used as an alternative to laparoscopic surgery, another so-called “minimally invasive” surgical technique.
 In prostatectomies, while robotic surgery is likely to result in less blood loss and faster recovery than traditional open surgery, the most feared side-effects of all—incontinence and sexual impotence—”are high after both,” according to a study released last year by the Journal of Clinical Oncology.

-According to lawsuits, complaints, interviews with alleged victims, plaintiff attorneys and an FDA’s database, many of the reported injuries during robotic surgery appear to be burns and other heat-related damage to intestines, ureter, bowels and other organs.
+According to lawsuits, complaints, interviews with alleged victims, plaintiff attorneys and an FDA’s database, many of the reported injuries during robotic prostate surgery appear to be burns and other heat-related damage to intestines, ureter, bowels and other organs.
 Blaudeau and several surgeons interviewed for this story said the injuries can occur beyond the surgeon’s range of vision and without the surgeon’s knowledge and may only show days after the surgery.
 This, plaintiff lawyers say, has meant that many of the injuries and complications in the complaints have not been reported to the Food & Drug Administration as a da Vinci issue, resulting in an under-reporting of “adverse events” related to the machine.

 Since 2000, the database shows reports of at least 85 deaths and 245 da Vinci-related injuries.
 (A complete spreadsheet of 4,600 adverse events, including machine malfunction, filed with the FDA is included in this Intuitive report by Citron Research, which does investment research.)